Semax

 Before You Start: Get Baseline Labs

 We recommend baseline lab work before starting any peptide protocol so you and your provider can track changes.
-Key markers include IGF-1, fasting glucose, CBC, CMP and a thyroid panel.
+Key markers include CBC, CMP, thyroid panel and a baseline cognitive or mood assessment with your provider.

 Ask your provider about ordering these labs, or search for direct-to-consumer lab testing services in your area.

 Lab recommendations are the same regardless of which service you use.
-See how we make money.

 1. 1Given that most Semax research is from Russian literature, how do you evaluate the evidence for prescribing it?